How to use STAR in selection criteria

 By Jacquie Liversidge

-What are selection criteria, and how does STAR fit into it?
+What is selection criteria, and how does STAR fit into it?

 Here’s a step-by-step guide to nailing selection criteria.

-For example, currently for Northern Territory Government Jobs, it is a requirement to submit a One Page Summary encompassing your responses within the text, but also referencing your skills, attributes, qualifications and what makes you the perfect candidate.
+For example, currently for Northern Territory Government Jobs, it is a requirement to submit a One Page Summary encompassing not only the the selection criteria, but also with reference to your skills, attributes, qualifications and what makes you the perfect candidate.
 In this sense, they ask for a selection criteria that is more like a covering letter, with the responses weaved in.

 Things to look for are: